 “Hairline”, or small cracks, are typical in most foundations.
 They generally are vertical and are not offset.
 That is to say, that one side of the crack has not moved up or down, or in and out as opposed to the other side.
 They are also generally the same width from top to bottom.
 These types of cracks are generally considered normal and are usually of small concern.
 Water can get into these cracks, and if it freezes, can actually break off pieces of concrete making the crack bigger.
-The best way to address these cracks is to seal them up with paint, caulk, or a variety of readily available sealers that will prevent water infiltration.
+The best way to address these cracks is to have residential foundation contractors seal them up with paint, caulk, or a variety of readily available sealers that will prevent water infiltration.

-However, any crack wider than ¼” may be cause for concern as it can allow for water infiltration.
+However, any crack wider than ¼” may be cause for concern and a need for fixing the foundation as it can allow for water infiltration.
 The type of crack is also important.
 Diagonal cracks & cracks that are wider on one end vs. the other may be a sign of movement.
 Cracks that are offset, or groups of several cracks are also likely a sign of distress.
 These types of cracks should be looked at by a professional to determine a cause and remediation.
 All structures settle over time.
 The purpose of a foundation is to allow the structure to settle as a unit at a slower rate.
 If you have foundation problems, you are likely to see interior sheetrock cracks, doors misaligned within the jamb, uneven floors, tile cracks, window frame separation, and even walls pulling away from the house.

 These can be signs of water infiltration, movement or distress in your foundation.